 — Disney•Pixar (@DisneyPixar) November 7, 2016

 It’s all about grabbing an opportunity.
-How an internet phenomenon can be ceased as an opportunity and converted into engagements is what digital marketing is all about.
+How an internet phenomenon can be ceased as an opportunity and converted into engagements is what digital marketing services are all about.
 Isn’t it?
 It not only helps to increase your brand’s visibility but also shows that your brand is keeping pace with the latest happenings.
 Hence, A connect is formed with the customers.

 PS.
 We at #ARM Worldwide made an attempt at the challenge as well.

 'Oops' is better than 'what if'……Here is our attempt of mannequin challenge! #mannequinchallenge #challengingourselves #togetherisfun #ARMdigital

 Posted by ARM Worldwide on Wednesday, 7 December 2016